it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/manage_remote_connections.rst

 Election offices can use a VPN to:

-* Protect data streams if an employee must connect to an office network, or transmit sensitive data (e.g. employee or voter data), while working remotely.
+* Protect data streams if a remote or offisite employee must connect to an office network, or transmit sensitive data (e.g. employee or election data).
 * Securely connect local election officials’ workstations to a state voter registration database.
 * Securely transmit information to an external partner, such as an election vendor.
+* Use secure network management and communication protocols (e.g., 802.1X, Wi-Fi Protected Access 2 (WPA2)
+Enterprise or greater).

+* NEED TO DISCUSS AUTHENTICATION *
+* NEED TO CHANGE TITLE OF BP TO SECURE NETWORK TRAFFIC or something *

 Goals
 **********************************************